Florida Southern College: E.T. Roux Library

 The E.T.
-Roux library, typically referred to as simply the "Roux Library," is located on the campus of Florida Southern College in Lakeland, FL.
-Designed by Frank Lloyd Wright for his Child of the Sun campus, the original Roux Library was built between the years of 1941–1945 at the cost of $120,000.
-The building is circular and housed a multi-tiered reading room in addition to library stacks.
-In March 1968, the new Roux Library opened in a different location on campus.
-The new location was designed by Nils Schweizer in a mid-century modern style.
+Roux library, named for Florida businessman Edwin Timanus Roux II, is located on the campus of Florida Southern College in Lakeland, FL.
+Designed by Frank Lloyd Wright for his Child of the Sun campus, the E.T.
+Roux Library was built between the years of 1941–1945 at the cost of $120,000.
+Featuring a distinctive multi-tiered circular reading room, the building also contained book stacks and offices.
+In March 1968, a new Roux Library - named for both Edwin Timanus Roux II and his spouse Ulrica Antoinette “Nettie” Roux Roux - opened in a nearby location on campus.
+The new library was designed by Nils Schweizer in a mid-century modern style.
 Schweitzer was a protege of Frank Lloyd Wright and went on to have a successful architectural career in the state of Florida.

-After the Roux Library moved in 1968, the original building was renamed the Thad Buckner Building and was used for lectures, seminars, and was the visitor's center for the Child of the Sun campus.
-Today, the visitor's center has moved into a new location.
-The space is still used for lectures and can also be rented for private events.
-Typical of Frank Lloyd Wright style, the original Roux Library was constructed of reinforced concrete and concrete blocks.
+After Roux Library opened in 1968, the earlier library building was renamed the Thad Buckner Building and was used for lectures, seminars, and was the visitor center for the Child of the Sun campus.
+Today, the visitor center has moved into a new location.
+The original reading room is still used for lectures and can be rented for private events.
+Typical of Frank Lloyd Wright style, the original E.T.
+Roux Library was constructed of reinforced concrete and concrete blocks.
 Long, narrow windows crown the concrete walls and interspersed throughout the concrete walls are small colorful cubes of glass that cast the sunlight in prismatic patterns.

-The McKay Archives Center is located adjacent to the Roux Library.
-The archive is part of the same department as the Roux Library and maintains information on the history of Florida Southern College, alumni and faculty, in addition to its institutional records.
+The McKay Archives Center is located adjacent to Roux Library.
+The archives is administratively part of Roux Library and maintains information on the history of Florida Southern College, alumni and faculty, in addition to its institutional records.

 Academics

 Florida Southern College has over 50 undergraduate majors in a variety of disciplines and offers the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Music Education, and Bachelor of Science in Nursing.
-At the graduate level, the school offers the degrees Master of Business Administration, Master of Accountancy, Master of Arts in Teaching, Master of Education, Master of Science in Nursing, Doctor of Physical Therapy, and a Doctorate in Educational Leadership.
 Florida Southern College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor's, master's, and doctoral degrees.
-For 2022, U.S. News & World Report ranked Florida Southern #8 in Regional Universities South, #8 in Best Undergraduate Teaching, and #14 in Best Value Schools.
 Florida Southern receives over 11,000 undergraduate applications annually and admits approximately 51% of applicants using a holistic admissions approach, with 2022 first year students having a 3.8 average high school GPA, a middle 50% test score range for the SAT of 1170 - 1310 and middle 50% ACT of 25 - 30.
-Florida Southern uses the learning style of engaged learning, in which the college incorporates engaging, hands-on experiences in every academic program.
+Florida Southern uses the learning style of engaged learning that incorporates engaging, hands-on experiences in every academic program.
 Florida Southern College was awarded the William M. Burke Presidential Award for Excellence in Experiential Education in 2010.